 So carrying a gun in a holster in this way is obviously less comfortable than NOT carrying a gun at all, so it is important to find a way to carry that is as comfortable as possible.

 The holster is designed to be used with a sturdy gun belt.
 Be sure you use a belt that is designed for carrying a concealed weapon.
-There are lots of great options from great companies such as 5.11 Tactical, The Wilderness (this is my preferred belt.
-I have been wearing the same Instructor belt for 8 years)
+There are lots of great options from great companies such as 5.11 Tactical, one of my favorite apparel brands.

 My review of the Crossbreed Supertuck IWB Holster

 I really like this holster.
 As I mentioned earlier, I have used this exclusively for close to 10 years now, and I carry every day.